⊸ Blog⊸ Ontario Drivers Licence Suspended for Medical Reasons? Here’s What To Do

 Additionally, occupational therapists can report these conditions at their discretion.
 As a prerequisite for obtaining or renewing your licence, it's imperative that you do not have any of the following conditions:

 You must pass a vision test when applying for a G1 or M1 to drive.
-Your vision will be screened with both eyes open, with or without the aid of glasses or contact lenses.
+Your vision will be screened with both eyes open, whether or not you wear glasses or contact lenses.

 Those with hearing impairments or hearing loss can still obtain their G licence or M class.
-They can have a hearing coach for any testing too.
+They can also have a hearing coach for any testing.
 You will need to submit a medical report before any testing.

 You can learn more about the basic medical standards on the HTA’s Ontario Regulation 340/94.

-If you get a medical condition while you have an Ontario driver’s license, your driver's license will get suspended due to the medical condition(s).
+If you get a medical condition while you have an Ontario driver’s license, your driver's license will be suspended due to the medical condition(s).
 Doctors are legally required to report anyone over 16 who they believe cannot safely drive due to a medical condition to the MTO.
 Once the health professional receives the report, it will be reviewed, and a decision will be made.
 If it is decided that you cannot drive due to medical reasons, you will receive a medical suspension.
-There will be a letter provided that will outline how to get your licence reinstated.
+A letter will be provided outlining the process for reinstating your licence.

 For example, if it is a heart issue, you will need to see a cardiologist, or if it’s a vision problem, you’ll need to see an optometrist.
 When you arrive at your appointment, bring your letter from the MTO.
-Once the MTO receives the information, they will choose if your licence can get reinstated, and if there are no other medical related reasons to prevent you from driving.
+Once the MTO receives the information, they will choose if your licence can be reinstated, and if there are no other medical-related reasons to prevent you from driving.

 A driver’s medical health is not a factor in rate prices.
 However, convictions, tickets and fines, can impact how much you pay for Ontario car insurance.
-When comparing coverage options, you must confirm you are qualified to hold a licence, which includes mental and physical fitness.
+When comparing coverage options, you must confirm that you are qualified to hold a licence, which includes meeting the requirements for mental and physical fitness.

 Even if you have a medical suspension, you can be charged a minimum of $1,000 and receive a six-month licence suspension after the medical suspension has been lifted.
 There is also the risk of imprisonment.
 Being caught can also increase your insurance rate and require you to get high risk insurance.